 What is Cine 2046 Film Recipe All About?

 This recipe is inspired by a classic movie because of its unique warm color tone, high saturation & contrast.
-But there are some slightly different to this Cine 2046 recipe, as the color tone is toned down so it’s easier for SOOC shots.
+But there are some slight differences to this Cine 2046 recipe, as the color tone is toned down so it’s easier for SOOC shots.

-It might be challenging to shoot exactly the same as the classic hit film, I’ve shot 2046 vintage theme before and it required to underexpose for shadow and highlights using manual settings.
+It might be challenging to shoot the same as the classic hit film, I’ve shot a 2046 vintage theme before and it required underexpose for shadow and highlights using manual settings.